miamimorpho/Gen5_Vulkan/README.md

 # Gen5_Vulkan
 ## Vulkan Real-time Rendering

-After an initial interest in recreating the visual inaccuracies of 5th generation consoles, I embarked on a journey to develop a real-time GTLF (Graphics Transformation and Lighting Format) file viewer.
+After an initial interest in recreating the visual inaccuracies of 5th generation consoles, I embarked on a journey to develop a real-time GLTF (GL Transmission Format) file viewer.
 Staying true to the era's spirit, I chose the C99 programming standard, which was appropriate for consoles like the PS1 and N64.

-As the project progressed, I discovered that this approach could provide innovative solutions to contemporary challenges of portability and optimization.
-To ensure cross-platform compatibility and tackle optimization issues, I'm actively testing and refining the renderer on OpenBSD and FreeBSD platforms.
-This effort is crucial in diagnosing optimization-related bugs that may not be immediately apparent on the more common x86/Windows system.
+Getting to learn the Vulkan API has given me a finer grain control over intentional/accidental rendering glitches and new ways to explore the 'charm' found in imperfection.
+As the project has progressed my focus has shifted toward analysing contemporary rendering tecniques and writing portable and open-source implementations for educational purposes.

 To reduce the overhead of handling multiple meshes and textures, data is packed tight into buffers which are read using offsets.
 Multiple instances of a model and variations of such models can re-use data through an interpretation of entity component systems.
+The overall architecture has been inspired by Doom Eternals implementation of *bindless textures* and primarily *indirect multidrawing* like used in Rainbow Six Siege, Assasins Creed and EA's Frostbite Engine.

-## Required Device Extensions
+## Required Device Features
-- **Core Features**
+**Core**
  - samplerAnisotropy
  - multiDrawIndirect
-- **Descriptor Indexing Features**
+**Descriptor Indexing**
  - descriptorBindingPartiallyBound
- - runtimeDescriptorArra
+ - runtimeDescriptorArray

 ## Libraries
 - **cgltf**: [cgltf](https://github.com/jkuhlmann/cgltf/tree/master) is used for loading GTLF files, enabling the real-time rendering of 3D models and scenes.